 - If you have taken over making decisions for your parent, due to permanent mental incapacity, you will still need to address some forms of advance planning, such as goals of medical care and advance directives on your parent’s behalf.
 You may also need to review the financial plan for addressing your parent’s needs.

 - If you aren’t sure if your parent is of sound mind, then you will need to proceed with caution and you will need professional assistance from clinicians and perhaps also legal professionals.
 It is important that an older person has the mental capacity to make whatever decision is in question; if not, the decision will be on questionable ethical and legal ground.
 Bear in mind that capacity is usually considered to be decision-specific, so people with mild dementia may have the capacity to make some decisions but not others.
 You should also bear in mind that older adults sometimes experience a temporary decline in mental capacities, such as when they develop delirium during a hospitalization.
 Decisions and documents signed during this time may also be on shaky ethical and legal ground.
 For more on decision-making capacity and issues related to “incompetence”, see here.
+I also have a video about whether an older person can make decisions here.

 - If you are concerned about another person inappropriately influencing an older adult, you should also proceed with caution and consider getting professional assistance.
 Although we must respect the right of older adults to make decisions we disagree with (assuming the older adult has the mental capacity to make the decision in question), it’s true that many older adults are vulnerable to undue influence from others, and may make questionable financial or legal decisions based on this.
-As a family member, you can play an important role in being alert to this and seeking help if you are concerned about undue influence; your local Area Agency on Aging can help direct you.
+As a family member, you can play an important role in being alert to this and seeking help if you are concerned about undue influence or even financial exploitation; your local Area Agency on Aging can help direct you.
 It’s especially important to act if you suspect an older person is being harmed by someone exerting undue influence, or has made legally-binding decisions due to such influence.

 A Few Books That Can Help